sparkflows/sparkflows-docs/docs/user-guide/export-import/import-pipelines.rst

 Import Pipeline
 ==============

 Fire Insights enables you to import Pipelines as JSON files.
-These JSON files can be export to use in another instance of Fire Insights.
+These JSON files can be exported to use in another instance of Fire Insights.

-Below are the steps for import a Pipeline.
+Below are the steps for importing a Pipeline.

-Steps for Import Pipeline
+Steps for Importing a Pipeline
 -------

 You can Login to Fire Insights Web server URL and follow below steps: